bhadrik/unity-autopilot/Readme.md

 ## com.openai.unity

 This is an unofficial OpenAI package to interact with the OpenAI API.
+This project contain modified version of this package.

 ### About com.openai.unity